jolars/normreg/paper/rebuttal.md

 > 1. In Equation 2, $\tilde{\boldsymbol{X}}$ is used before defined in
 >    Definition 2.1.
 Consider adding a small clarification right after Equation
 >    2, even if it is repetitive.

+Thank you for pointing this out.
+We will remove the tilde from the equation.

 > 2. In the first paragraph of Section 3, there is no definition for the noise
 >    (it is defined later).
 Consider adding this clarification right after
 >    using it.